WordPress Cover Block Less Height on Mobile

 CSS code to control height of the cover block on mobile.

 If you are viewing this post on a desktop, you will see a large image of the locomotive above.
 As you narrow your browser width, the image suddenly reduces in height to 280 pixels.
-You will probably need to adjust the pixel height in your additional CSS to better suit your image and the values you have added in the cover block settings.
-On mobile devices, the image retains some top, right, bottom, and left aspects around the locomotive that can be seen on a desktop display.
+You may need to adjust the pixel height in your additional CSS to better match your image and the values you set in the cover block settings.
+On mobile devices, the image retains some aspects of the locomotive’s top, right, bottom, and left sides that are visible on a desktop display.

-Bonus tip: Stop cover block image becoming blurry on mobile
+Bonus tip: Stop the cover block image from becoming blurry on mobile

-Sometimes, especially when the settings in the cover block are set to show a tall image, the image may blur on a mobile phone.
+Sometimes, especially when the cover block settings are set to show a tall image, the image may blur on a mobile phone.
 I found the solution which works for me in this GitHub thread.
 Scroll down a while, and you will find the following code.
 Props to HUisHU-Sebastian’s comment on this GitHub thread.

 PHP code added by using the Code Snippets plugin